HTML PROGRAMMING:HTML – Overview

 HTML stands for HyperText Markup Language.
-It is the standard language used to build web pages.
+It is the standard language used to build and structure web pages on the internet.

-- What the content is (heading, paragraph, image, link, table, etc.)
+- What the content is (heading, paragraph, image, link, table, form, etc.)

-- How the content is structured on the page
+- How the content is structured and organized on the page

 What does “HyperText” mean?

-- When you click a link on a webpage and move to another page, that is hypertext in action.
+- Clicking a link and moving from one page to another is hypertext in action.

-- These links are usually created using the <a> (anchor) tag.
+In HTML, links are created using the <a> (anchor) tag.

 What does “Markup Language” mean?

-A markup language uses special symbols called "tags" to mark or label parts of a document.
+A markup language uses special symbols called tags to label content so the browser understands what each part represents.

 - <h1> defines a main heading